• Home

 Core studies are in English, Mathematics, Science, Religious Education, History, Geography, PDHPE.
 In Year 9, students supplement their core educational program with a choice of three electives.
 Year 10 students continue with two electives.
 Electives are chosen from the following learning areas:

-• HSIE: Commerce, Global Studies and Environment
+• HSIE: Commerce, Global Studies and Environment, Elective History

 • PDHPE: Physical Activity and Sports Studies